carbon-language/carbon-lang/docs/project/goals.md

 canonical example here are
 [thread-safety annotations](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html)
 for basic mutex lock management to allow static checking.
-This handles the common patterns, and we use dynamic checks (TSan, deadlock detection) to handle edge cases.
+This handles the common patterns, and we use dynamic checks, such as TSan and deadlock detection, to handle edge cases.

 **All unsafe or risky operations and interfaces must support some dynamic checking.** Users need some way to test and verify that their code using any